- Do Kaiser Permanente employees get a preference for admission into the program?

 - GPA of 3.2 on an 4.0 scale in the last 60 semester units of college coursework

-- One year of current full-time adult ICU RN experience by the start date in August
+- One year of current full-time adult ICU RN experience by time of application

 - CCRN Certification